Orkanger: Name

+The town is named "Orkanger", a name that was created in 1920 when Orkanger Municipality was established.
+The first element is Ork, which stems from the lake Orkelsjøen from which the river Orkla runs.
+The meaning of the name is of the lake and river is not certain.
+The last element is angr which means "inlet" or "small fjord".

 Industry

 Orkanger is one of the most important industrial centres in Trøndelag.
 The industrial sites are mainly located in the Grønøra area, just west of the mouth of the Orkla river.
-Technip Offshore Norge AS, Reinertsen, Washington Mills and the foundry Elkem Thamshavn AS are the main operators in the area.
+Technip Offshore Norge AS, Reinertsen, Washington Mills and the foundry Elkem Thamshavn are the main operators in the area.

 A chipboard factory operated in Orkanger from 1959 until 1976.